tanya-akumu/tanya-akumu.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+latest_posts: #ACTIVATE ONCE WE HAVE POSTS!!
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 0 # leave blank to include all the blog posts
 ---

 I am an AI researcher and engineer currently pursuing my PhD in Computer Science at the University of Barcelona, where I specialize in AI for medical imaging with a focus on ultrasound technology.
 My research, funded by a European Research Council grant, aims to develop AI solutions that improve quality healthcare access in low-resource settings.